vincentjzy/OpenCorr/README.md

 >2025.05.06, Add the instructions to compile the programs using Visual Studio Code on macOS.
 Update the codes to improve their compatibility with OpenMP on macOS.
 >
 >2026.05.19, Release of OpenCorr GUI 3.0, which provides result visualization of various forms.
+>
+>2026.08.14, Major update, including: (i) adding a module of Regional Fitting.
+It serves as a powerful remedial procedure to tackle the POIs at which ICGN fails due to poor initial guess.
+An example of stereo reconstruction is provided to demonstrates the usage and efficacy. (ii) improving the codes according to the commits proposed by R.LEE and katalystnord.

 # Instructions